grafana/tempo/docs/tempo/website/operations/deployment.md

 Tempo can be deployed in one of three modes:

 - monolithic
-- Scalable monolithic
+- scalable monolithic
-- Microservices
+- microservices

 Which mode is deployed is determined by the runtime configuration `target`, or by using the `-target` flag on the command line.
 The default target is `all`,